Early and accurate diagnosis is critical in improving patient outcomes1

 Dermatologic Presentation

-• ~85% to 90% of patients present with skin lesions, either nodules, bruise-like macules, or hyperpigmented macules2,3,7,8
+• ~90% of patients present with skin lesions, either nodules, bruise-like macules, or hyperpigmented macules2,3,7,8

 • Malignant precurors of plasmacytoid dendritic cells (pDCs) invade the dermis where they proliferate, resulting in leukemic skin infiltration with lesions of various sizes, shapes, and colors3,9